Luís de Camões: Origins and youth

 A document dating from 1550 states that he had enlisted to travel to India: "Luís de Camões, son of Simão Vaz and Ana de Sá, living in Lisbon, at Mouraria; squire, 25 years old, ginger bearded, brought his father as guarantor; goes on the ship of S. Pedro dos Burgaleses ... among the men-at-arms".
 As it turns out, he didn't board immediately.
 In a Corpus Christi procession, he got into an altercation with a certain Gonçalo Borges, employee of the Royal Palace, and wounded him with a sword.
 Sentenced to prison, he later received a letter of pardon and was released by royal order on 7 March 1553, which says: "he is a young man and poor and he is going to serve in India this year".
 Manuel de Faria e Sousa found in the registers of the Armada of India, for that year 1553, under the title "Gente de guerra" ("Men of war"), the following statement: "Fernando Casado, son of Manuel Casado and Branca Queimada, residents of Lisbon, squire; Luís de Camões, son of Simão Vaz and Ana de Sá, squire, took his place; and he received 2400 like the others".

-Camões set sail on Palm Sunday, the 24th of March 1553.
+Camões set sail on Palm Sunday, 24 March 1553.
 His last words, he says in a letter, were those of Scipio Africanus, "Ingrata patria, non possidebis ossa mea" (Ungrateful fatherland, you will not possess my bones).